wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/SupportedFeaturesModbus.md

 # Supported features

 ## Register types
-The Modbus TCP EDS adatper supports 6 register types, corresponding to 4 function codes (1-4).
+The Modbus TCP EDS adapter supports 6 register types, corresponding to 4 function codes (1-4).
 Since one function code can return two types of registers, either 16-bit or 32-bit depending on the device, either the register type or the register type code is required when configuring the data selection for the adapter.
-The following table lists all the register types supported in the Modbus TCP EDS adatper.
+The following table lists all the register types supported in the Modbus TCP EDS adapter.

 | Register Type | Register Type Code | Description | Function Code |
 |---------------|-------------------|-------------|---------------|